 Buying a home already off-grid

 If you want to do things the easy way, there are many houses that are already set up off the grid.
-Any of the real estate websites (i.e. Zillow, Realtor.com) have “keyword” options that allow you to search off-grid homes.
+Some of the best real estate websites (e.g., Zillow or Realtor.com) have “keyword” options that allow you to search off-grid homes.
 Below is a quick snapshot of some of the available homes near me:

 Building your own home

-Depending on where you live, you can buy land for as little as a couple of thousand dollars.
-Often, building your own house can be cheaper than purchasing one.
-If you stick to a smaller home, with local materials, and do most of the work yourself, you’ll save thousands, if not hundreds of thousands of dollars.
+Depending on where you live, you can buy land for as little as $1,000 or so.
+In that case, building your own house can be cheaper than purchasing one.
+If you stick to a smaller home, and do most of the work yourself with local materials, you can save thousands, if not hundreds of thousands of dollars.

-This is especially true for homes that are off-grid.
+This is especially true for homes that are off the grid.
 They don’t come with complex electrical systems, they have simpler sewage systems, and their heating systems (when needed) are also simpler.

 I’m a huge advocate for tiny houses.
-They’re portable with the added convenience of having most of the creature comforts many of us are used to.
+They’re portable and they include most of the creature comforts we’re used to.
 They’re also incredibly cheap to build.
 You can go super simple or decked out, and you’ll still spend less than you would on a grand home.

-Plenty of people make their tiny homes stationary, and since most people who live off-grid value spending a lot of time outdoors, a tiny home is the perfect place to relax at the end of the night.
+Plenty of people make their tiny homes stationary, and since most people who live off the grid value outdoors recreation anyway, a tiny home is the perfect place to relax at the end of the night.

-I’m an even bigger advocate for van living, as you’ll see from my piece here.
-If you’re a frequent traveler and want to be off-grid while living in your van, it’s very easy.
-Most people who do travel in their van already are living off the grid without even realizing it.
+If you’re a frequent traveler and want to be off-grid while maintaining a mobile lifestyle, living in your van might meet both of those needs.
+Most people who do travel in their van are already living off the grid without even realizing it.